pooja006-bit/decision-brief-generator/README.md

 ## Final Note
 This project was built an emphasis on defensibility, clarity, and decision usefulness rather than technical complexity.
-Every desgin choice reflects how financial insigths are acutally consumed at the leadgership level.
+Every design choice reflects how financial insights are acutally consumed at the leadership level.